somayaRajhi/capstone2020/docs/result.md

 ```

 ######2-  503 Service Unavailable:
-it happend when the client try to conecte to the server but the server is overloaded or under maintenance.
+It occurs when the client try to connect to the server but the server is overloaded or under maintenance.

 ```
     {